 Symptoms Of Serotonin Syndrome In Dogs

-Serotonin syndrome in dogs can cause symptoms throughout the body because serotonin is so integral in regulating much of the body’s functions.
+Serotonin syndrome in dogs can cause symptoms throughout the body because serotonin is so important for regulating many of the body’s functions.
 It can affect the cardiovascular system, the nervous system, the gastrointestinal tract, metabolism, and the respiratory system.
-Symptoms tend to come rapidly, within 10 minutes to 4 hours of taking medication.
-If you see the following symptoms in your dog after they have been exposed to antidepressant medication, contact your veterinarian immediately.

 - Tachycardia (rapid heart rate)